brson/multirust/README.md

   error unless requested otherwise.
 * Use wget if curl isn't available?
 * Multiple options for checksums besides 'shasum'?
+* Command to check for and show available updates explicitly.

 # License